 Creamy sweet potatoes topped with a loaded & crumbly topping!
 Loaded sweet potato casserole has a base of sweet potato topped with a crumble of marshmallows, pecans, and coconut!
 Everyone's favorite classic sweet potato casserole toppings all in one dish.

-- 4 large sweet potatoes, peeled and cut into 1" chunks
+- 4 large sweet potatoes (peeled and chopped into large 1" pieces)

 - 3/4 cup granulated sugar